wokast/RePrimAnd/docsrc/sphinx/installing.rst

 depends on the HDF5, GSL, and BOOST ExternalLibraries thorns.
 In addition, the meson build system needs to be installed on the build host.

+The thorn is also part of the official ET framework.
+The version in the master brach will typically by ahead of the ET version, but is not guaranteed to be stable or compatible.

 Currently there are no thorns that provide an ET-style interface for using this library, although this might change in future versions.
 ET Thorns can of course use the library like any other C++ library.